julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 Golden medicine for sorrow and stagnation.

 **✧ Folklore:** Used in mourning rituals in Europe and South America.
 Brought warmth and remembrance.

 **✧ Magical Uses:** Solar healing, joy, ancestral connection.

-**✧ Healing Tip:** Use in salves or teas to restore emotional warmth and encourage inner brightness.
+**Healing Tip:** Use in salves or teas to restore emotional warmth and encourage inner brightness.

 ---